What Did We Learn at Cornerstone Convergence 2019?

 by Chris Bond | June 14, 2019 11:09 AM | Shark Bites - Cornerstone Edition

 Hey Bluewater friends and fans, Chris Bond here.
 Just wanted to give you an update on our adventures at Cornerstone Convergence 2019.
-Great event, a lot of excellent information and things we heard from clients and trends, I want to share a little bit of that with you.
+Great event, with a lot of excellent information, and things we heard from clients and trends, I want to share a little bit of that with you.

 Cornerstone for Salesforce was definitely the big-ticket item that I saw there.
-A big opportunity for a lot of organizations that are using both platforms.
+This is a big opportunity for a lot of organizations that are using both platforms.

 Those mature conversations and the depth at which they wanted to dive in and go into the Cornerstone product and how can I do that next thing was really exciting and really interesting.

 The final piece is something I mentioned in the Cornerstone for Salesforce piece which is all about how do we move closer to that moment of need for learning and training.
 I’ll give you a couple of examples around that if you could just think about the Salesforce example.
 So, I’m a salesperson, I’m in the middle of an opportunity and I’m trying to look at how I’m going to work through a challenger methodology or a particular corporate process.
 I don’t quite remember that process but I’m in Salesforce.
 Now I can click on a learning icon a little widget that comes included in the Cornerstone for Salesforce piece and I can immediately get the training on exactly what I’m supposed to do.
 Now I have the right conversation with the customer at the right point in time in order to be able to evolve that sale to successful completion.